abrilbust/portfolio/README.md

 Collection of final deliverables from my internship at the U.S. Department of Veterans Affairs covering my project on COPD

 -Writing & Coursework:
-Final papers and analyses from my academic studies
+Final papers and analyses from my activities

 -Programming Mini Projects:
 Small games I have coded